CanarysAutomations/autoprovision-github-resources/README.md

 ## Current Tool Limitations  :x: :x:

-- GitHub might change the endpoints without notice in future.
-Also GitHub is moving its API Development to GRAPH QL completely in future.
+- GitHub might change its rest endpoints used in the tool without notice in future.